Laxmiprashanth4480/AI_Splitwise/ai-splitwise-clone/README.md

-# Full Stack AI Splitwise Clone with Next JS, Convex, Tailwind, Inngest, Shadcn UI Tutorial 🔥🔥
+# Full Stack AI Splitwise Clone with Next JS, Convex, Tailwind

 ### Make sure to create a `.env` file with following variables -